All Episodes

 You know, we did try the counseling and I just try to invite them to do things.

-I bought like a little card game where you ask the family questions and got my daughter, started to open it up, got my daughter to start playing and try and invite my wife who said, I don't want to play, which then in turn means my daughter doesn't want to play.
+I don't know, I bought like a little card game where you ask the family questions and got my daughter started to open it up, got my daughter to start playing and then tried to invite my wife who said I don't want to play, which then in turn means my daughter doesn't want to play.

 So I just put them away and just went about and did something else.